“The forest is our children's future. Oil palm plantations only make us poor.”

 Overall, the self-sufficiency and cultural integrity of entire communities is now being jeopardized.

-Rainforest Rescue has been supporting the ALDAW network since 2010, first in their campaign against mining and now also in campaigning against oil palm plantations.
+Rainforest Rescue has been supporting the ALDAW network since 2010, first in their campaign against mining and now also against oil palm plantations.
 Our previous petition to UNESCO led the UNESCO General Secretary, Irina Bukova, to demand an investigation from the responsible Philippine commission.

 Mapping palm oil